-Do the same for the fileinfo.ph_and rename it to info.php.
+Do the same for the info.ph_file and rename it to info.php.

 Using your web browser, access the phpinfo.php file.
 The URL should look similar to:

-This page will display an overview of all the settings and variables of PHP.
-Please look for the parameter DOCUMENT_ROOT(press CTRL + F to search the page).
+This page will display an overview of all the settings and variables of the used PHP version.
+Please look for the parameter DOCUMENT_ROOT (press CTRL + F to search the page).

 The value should be something like:

-In case of the above example, you can conclude that the location of the “public” directory in the structure of the server is at
+In case of the above example, you can conclude that the location of the “public” directory in the structure of the server is:

 You will need this information later.

-- Copy the folders etc, lib, classes, pages and uploads to your hidden folder using FTP.
+- Copy the folders etc, lib, classes, pages and uploads to your hidden folder using SFTP.
 Keep the folder structure intact.

 - The folder “conftool_hidden/uploads” needs full write permissions so that the web server can store uploaded files in that directory.
-Please use your FTP client to do this modification (e.g. enter “chmod 777 uploads” or right-click the folder, select “Folder Properties…” and enable write access for everyone – the method depends on your FTP client).
-Some providers require you to go to the control panel of your web server and use the file manager tool to set the permissions.
-If your provider works with Windows servers, you might have to contact your server administrator in order for him to carry out this step for you.
+Please use your SFTP client to do this modification (e.g. enter “chmod 777 uploads” or right-click the folder, select “Folder Properties…” and enable write access for everyone – the method depends on your SFTP client).

 - Continue to edit the main configuration file “etc/conftool.conf.php” of your ConfTool installation: